Exa — the Exakta's Small Sister

 Both these lines would accept all Exakta lenses, but the first one had a limitation: there was a slight image cutoff with lenses above 100 mm; narrow strips of the film along longer edges of the frame remained unexposed.

-The Exa II line never replaced Exa/Exa I — it was just a different camera, made concurrently with the latter.
+Note that the Exa II line never replaced Exa/Exa I — it was just a different camera, co-existing with that line over a period of time.

 M42 screw-mount Exas